Configuring a Captive Portal

 Permanent Associations

-A Permanent Association links a device with a user's authenticated identity or account, letting that user connect to your school's network on that device without logging into the Captive Portal again.
+A Permanent Association links a device with a user's authenticated identity or account, allowing the user to connect to your school's network on that device without signing in to the Captive Portal again.

 A user can be permanently associated across multiple devices with the same account.